highbyte/dotnet-6502/docs/systems/apple2/roms.md

   is published at the top level of that directory, so the emulator extracts it from the archive by entry name — the archive holds 42 `.bin` files, so matching on extension alone would be ambiguous.
+- **Disk II boot ROM** — `Apple Disk II 16 Sector Interface Card ROM P5 - 341-0027.bin-with-D4-D7
+  data bits swapped.bin`.
+Note the long name: the plainly-named `341-0027` file next to it is a raw PROM dump with the D4–D7 data lines in hardware order, which the CPU cannot execute.
+The "swapped" variant is the one in CPU bit order, recognisable by starting with `A2 20 A0 00`.

 Other sources include AppleWin's source tree and archive.org TOSEC firmware sets; MAME's `apple2p` set definition is the authoritative reference for per-chip file names and SHA-1s.